 Please email your final paper as an attachment in a Word-compatible document to the instructor.
-Your paper will be returned to you electronically with comments.

 Evaluation and Assessment:

 Written and oral presentations will be evaluated on the basis of their clarity, thoughtfulness, and integration of themes and issues discussed in the class.
 A grade of A will be given to papers and presentations that are clear, thoughtful, and tied to the themes of the course.
 B+ and B papers and presentations will be missing one or more of these elements.
 Course participation grading will also follow this format.